ahong75/cpcalendar/README.md

 Features to be implemented
-- Contest entries
+- Organizing the contest entries
-- Frontend logic to render upcoming contests
+- Pulling from other contest sites
-- Timestamps
+- Basic REST API + database to hold contest entries
-- Basic REST API to hold contest entries
+- Making the website not look completely horrible